klassno3/Blu-Labs/README.md

 ### Animation and Motion

-The website incorporates animations and motion effects using the Framer Motion library.
-Framer Motion provides a simple and powerful way to animate React components, bringing them to life with stunning transitions, gestures, and visual effects.
+The website incorporates animations and motion effects using the `Framer Motion` library.  `Framer Motion` provides a simple and powerful way to animate React components, bringing them to life with stunning transitions, gestures, and visual effects.
-Certainly!
-Here's an updated version of the README file that includes the Framer Motion dependency: